Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations

-We remark that the duality between the forward and backward equation, after WKB limit, leads to the same HJEs with only a sign difference in time derivative.
+We remark that the duality between the forward and backward equations, after the WKB limit, leads to the same HJE with only a sign difference in the time derivative.
 The boundary condition for \eqref{upwind0} is incorporated into the constraint $\vxi \pm \vec{\nu_{j}} h\geq 0$ in the equation.
-Imposing physically meaningful boundary condition of the limit HJE \eqref{HJE2psi} at $\vx=\vec{0}$ is complicated.
-However, in our construction of the viscosity solution to HJE, as a limit of \eqref{upwind0}, can automatically inherit the boundary condition of \eqref{upwind0} and meanwhile the HJE \eqref{HJE2psi} is defined on whole space $\bR^N$ by using extension; see Section \ref{sec:vis}.
-This is in the same spirit of the Feller–Wentzell type dynamic boundary conditions, which was proposed by \textsc{Feller and Wentzell} to impose proper boundary conditions preserving total mass \cite{Feller_1952, Feller_1954, venttsel1959boundary}.
+Imposing a physically meaningful boundary condition for the limit HJE \eqref{HJE2psi} at $\vx=\vec{0}$ is complicated.
+However, in our construction of the viscosity solution to the HJE, as a limit of \eqref{upwind0}, it automatically inherits the boundary condition of \eqref{upwind0}, and at the same time, the HJE \eqref{HJE2psi} is defined on the whole space $\mathbb{R}^N$ by using an extension; see Section \ref{sec:vis}.
+This is in the same spirit of the Feller-Wentzell type dynamic boundary conditions, which were proposed by Feller and Wentzell to impose proper boundary conditions preserving total mass \cite{Feller_1952, Feller_1954, venttsel1959boundary}.

-From now on, for both discrete monotone scheme \eqref{upwind} and HJE \eqref{HJEpsi}, the domain means extended domain $\Omega_{\V}$ and $\mathbb{R}^N$ respectively.
+From now on, for both the discrete monotone scheme \eqref{upwind} and the HJE \eqref{HJEpsi}, the domain refers to the extended domain $\Omega_{\V}$ and $\mathbb{R}^N$, respectively.